 Probation Violation Attorney in Champaign, Illinois

-What happens if you violate probation?: In some cases when an offender is convicted of a crime, they may be shown some leniency in the form of probation.
+What happens if you Probation Violations ?: In some cases when an offender is convicted of a crime, they may be shown some leniency in the form of probation.
 Probation allows an individual to forego a jail or prison sentence in exchange for restricted and monitored behavior.
 The individual may be restricted to a certain geographic area during their probation, and they will be required to check in at regular intervals with a probation officer.

 They must obtain/maintain regular employment and not suffer any further criminal charges or convictions.
 Should they violate any of the terms of their probation, they could face further criminal procedures and penalties.